-Over the year there has been a rise in recorded crime.
-The rise in crime volumes from March 2015 are also reflected nationally.
+Over the year proactive policing and our dynamic response to policing demands has resulted in some excellent outcomes meaning our communities can be reassured that we are prioritising and responding appropriately.
+However, there has been a rise in recorded crime.
+This rise in crime volumes from April 2016 to March 2017 is also reflected nationally.
 The increase is predominantly due to changes and improvements in the recording of crime and the consequential increases in the recording of violent and sexual offences.